fei-protocol/docs/docs/Turbo/TribeDAO.md

 3. `TurboAdmin.execute(gibber,abi.encodeWithSignature("impoundAll(address,address)",safe,to), salt)` (get salt from tx data of 1.)

 ## Access Control Summary
-These are the roles which are in Tribe Turbo, their powers, and their default owners.
+These are the roles which are in Tribe Turbo, their powers, and their holders.

 ### GIBBER_ROLE
 HIGH CLEARANCE. capable of calling `gib` to impound collateral.

+Holders:
+* gibber

 Powers:
 * `TurboSafe.gib`

-Owners:
-* gibber

 ### ROUTER_ROLE
 HIGH CLEARANCE.
 Optional module which can interact with any user's vault by default.

 The router itself replicates access control so that other users can't interact

+Holders:
+* router

 Powers:
 * `TurboSafe.boost`